WoozChucky/Pau/README.md

-Welcome to the AWS CodeStar sample web service
+Welcome to the worst blockchain implementation ever seen
 ==============================================

-This sample code helps get you started with a simple Express web service deployed by AWS CodeDeploy to an Amazon EC2 instance.
+This sample code helps get you started with blockchain technology.
+Or at least should <.<

 What's Here
 -----------

 This sample includes:

-* README.md - this file
-* server.js - this file contains the code for your service
-* appspec.yml - this file is used by AWS CodeDeploy when deploying the web service to EC2
-* package.json - this file contains various metadata relevant to your Node.js
-  service such as dependencies
-* scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your service on the Amazon EC2 instance
+* HTTP API
+* P2P Protocol
+* Wallet Concept
+* Nodes Discovery
+* Local Database
+* Cryptography
+* and last, but not least... awful code!

 Getting Started
 ---------------

-These directions assume you want to develop on your local computer, and not from the Amazon EC2 instance itself.
-If you're on the Amazon EC2 instance, the virtual environment is already set up for you, and you can start working on the code.
+These directions assume you want to develop some sort of DApp (Decentralized Application) on your local computer, and not from wherever it is you want to host your nodes.
+(At least when starting)

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
-You can find instructions in the AWS CodeStar user guide.
+You can find instructions @ Google and GitHub on how to clone a repository.

 1. Install Node.js on your computer.
 For details on available installers visit https://nodejs.org/en/download/.